Block public access

 2. In the left-side navigation pane, choose Data Service > Block Public Access.

-3. On the Block Public Access page, turn on Block Public Access and follow the on-screen instructions to complete the setting.
+3. On the Block Public Access page, turn on Block Public Access and complete the on-screen instructions.

 Enable Block Public Access for a bucket